rustielin/Blockchain-Notes/note7.md

-Ethereum and Smart Contracts: Enabling a Decentralized Future {#ethereum-and-smart-contracts-enabling-a-decentralized-future .unnumbered}
+Ethereum and Smart Contracts: Enabling a Decentralized Future
 =============================================================

 In this note, we will go in depth into what Ethereum is, some technical